Rajakavitha1/testing_gitbook/installation.md

 ### Installating Seldon Enterprise Platform on a Kubernetes cluster

-To deploy Seldon Enterprise Platform:
+To install Seldon Enterprise Platform:

 1. Create Namespaces:
    * Create a namespace to contain the main components of Seldon.
 For example, create the namespace `seldon-system`: